IRegiani/web-crawler/Readme.md

 ### Pending Points

 - Add swagger
-- Implement webhook
+- Improve webhook body
-- Implement clustering
 - Add a denylist or domain restriction
 - Check if an URL has already been visited
 - Implement a wait interval or a queue (p-queue) between requests and separate them in batches
-- Handle errors when fetching.
-Save those in the DB to try again later and update crawler status to failed
 - Increase code coverage to 80%
+- Add option to custom headers